Bangladesh Prime Minister Sheikh Hasina flees as army chief declares interim government

 What caused the protests in Bangladesh?

 Rallies that began last month against civil service job quotas escalated into some of the worst unrest of Hasina's 15-year rule and shifted into wider calls for the 76-year-old prime minister to leave.
-Around 300 people have been killed over the past month as police cracked down on the protests, BBC News reported.
+Around 300 people have been killed over the past month as police cracked down on the protests, with nearly 100 people killed Sunday.

 Hasina has ruled Bangladesh since 2009 and won her fourth consecutive election in January after a vote without genuine opposition.